magickw/E-commerce-backend/README.md

 `npm install`.

-And then run the following commands to install the dependencies:
+And then run the following commands to install the dependencies if you are not sure if they are up to date:

-`npm install inquirer`
+`npm i inquirer`
+`npm i sequelize`
+`npm i dotenv`

-`npm install express`
+`npm i express`

 **[⬆ back to top](#table-of-contents)**

 ## Usage
 Type the following command in your termimal:
 `mysql -u root -p` -- connect to your database and then run:

 `source schema.sql`

+Quit mySQL shell.
+Run the following command to seed the files:

+`npm run seed`.

+Then run:

 `npm start`